GWB2025/tma-latex-generator/README.md

 ### Example Structure

-For a typical OU TMA with complex subparts:
+For a typical academic TMA with complex subparts:

 ```
 Question 1: Marks=30, Parts=a,b,c, Subparts=a:i,ii,iii;c:i,ii